Join our WhatsApp — reps & firms. Fully accredited only · proof required before you join

 Stage 5 — Get added to the Police Station Register

-You receive a permanent PSRAS PIN — used to identify you to the DSCC and custody officers, and to claim Legal Aid attendance fees through the firm's billing system.
+3. You receive a permanent PSRAS PIN — used to identify you to the DSCC and custody officers.
+Attendances are claimed by the firm through the LAA monthly bulk-claim system (SaBC, fee code INVC).

-You can now (subject to your firm's policy) attend police stations as the sole legal adviser, including on duty calls allocated through the DSCC.
+4. You can now (subject to your firm's policy) attend police stations as the sole legal adviser when instructed by a firm — including attendances arising from DSCC duty allocations to that firm (you are not the duty solicitor on the rota).

 For the operational detail of the DSCC, ADMIN 2, ADMIN 3, and the duty call flow, see our DSCC Registration Guide.